[hfe_template id='123664']

 There are three ways in which you can find out if your property has water suitable for a borehole:

-If your neighbours have accessed their underground water, find out from them whether they have a well-point or a borehole.
-As a result, you will have a pretty good idea of the water depths in your area.
+If your neighbours have accessed their underground water, determine whether they have a good point or a borehole.
+This will give you a pretty good idea of the water depths in your area.

 You can contact a well-established borehole contractor and ask them.
 They will usually have an excellent understanding of the areas where they work regularly.
-They will be able to tell you the depths and conditions of your underground water.
+They can tell you the depths and conditions of your underground water.

-You can look up some Geotechnical tables or experimental studies of your area.
-The latter will be a more expensive option.
-However, it may shed some light on the aquifer’s depths and the composition of the ground.
+You can look up geotechnical tables or experimental studies in your area.
+The latter will be a more expensive option, but it may shed some light on the aquifer’s depths and the composition of the ground.

 2. Borehole Water

-Borehole water is a very effective way of utilising a natural resource.
-And is especially relevant for areas prone to droughts and off-the-grid living.
-As a result, knowing how to tap into your borehole water is essential.
+Borehole water is an effective way to use a natural resource.
+This is especially relevant for areas prone to droughts and off-the-grid living.
+Knowing how to tap into borehole water is essential.

-Borehole water can is used in various ways on your property, including flushing toilets and running your washing machine and various other appliances.
+Borehole water can be used in various ways on your property, including flushing toilets, washing machines, and running appliances.

 Borehole water can be used as drinking water.
-Importantly the option is only possible once you have had filters and other purification methods installed.
+Notably, the option is only possible once filters and other purification methods are installed.
 These purification methods include the following:

 With the advent of climate change, many people are looking for alternative water sources due to changes in rainfall.

-It is costly to have borehole water purified for drinking.
+Purifying borehole water for drinking is costly.
 However, in some outlying areas, this is the only option for clean drinking water.

 3. What Is The Borehole Depth For An Average Home?